 If you are looking for the high-end designer flagship stores, London is the place to go.
 Head to Knightsbridge and Kings Road and you will find a huge selection of clothing brands.
 Head to Bond Street for the big jewellery names.

-For your everyday clothes shopping the best place is still Oxford Street.
+For your everyday clothes shopping the best place (in my humble opinion) is still Oxford Street.
 Spanning from Tottenham Court Road to Marble Arch is a large selection of well-known high-street brands, plus large department stores like John Lewis, Debenhams and House of Fraser that house several brands under one roof.